fregante/abort-utils/source/reusable-abort-controller.md

 import {ReusableAbortController} from 'abort-utils';

 const controller = new ReusableAbortController();
-const firstSignal = controller.signal;

 fetch('/api/ping', {
-	signal: firstSignal
+	signal: controller.signal
 });

 // The fetch request will be cancelled controller.abortAndReset();
-console.log(firstSignal.aborted)
-// ^ true

-// This will get a new signal, that is not aborted const secondSignal = controller.signal;
-console.log(secondSignal.aborted)
-// ^ false

 fetch('/api/ping', {
+	// Same controller, new signal, not yet aborted
-	signal: secondSignal
+	signal: controller.signal
 });

+// The second fetch request will be cancelled controller.abortAndReset();
 ```

 ## .abortAndReset(reason?: any)